 subprocess: Wrapping ping, traceroute, and nslookup in Python

-Some tools you should not reimplement. ping, traceroute, nslookup, dig — they are battle-tested, they live on every box, and you already trust their output.
-Python’s subprocess module lets you run them from inside a script, capture what they print, check whether they succeeded, and react.
-That is the bridge between your shell muscle memory and real automation.
+Some tools aren’t worth reimplementing. ping, traceroute, nslookup, dig — they are battle-tested, they live on every box, and their output is already trusted.
+Python’s subprocess module runs them from inside a script, captures what they print, checks whether they succeeded, and reacts.
+That is the bridge between shell muscle memory and real automation.

 This is also the most dangerous module so far, because running external commands carelessly is how scripts get command-injection bugs.
-We will do it the safe way from the first example.
+The examples here do it the safe way from the start.

 subprocess.run: The One Function to Learn